DSProjects2024/thronetalk-game-of-thrones-summarizer/examples/README.md

-Enjoy the experience o fusing Game of Thrones Summarizer right on your browser!!
+Enjoy the experience of using Game of Thrones Summarizer right on your browser!!

 <a id="deployment"></a>
 ## Deployment